 Now that personalized vows are becoming more commonplace, couples are feeling the pressure to perform.
 But if you’re not a naturally gifted writer and you hire a professional vow writing company, there’s often a fear that others would call that cheating.
 Though professional vow writing isn’t for everyone, in a lot of ways, this service is very similar to hiring other wedding vendors, such as a photographer or florist—and no one would expect you to be embarrassed about your inability to put together a stunning bouquet or to take your own photographs.

 Professional vow writing companies all operate in slightly different ways, but you can typically expect a phone interview during which you answer questions about your relationship, and go through at least a couple of email drafts back and forth in order to polish the vows to your liking.
 Ideally, by the end of the service, you’ll have a completely unique set of vows that sound like you.

 In terms of cost, vow writing services can range from about $400–$2,000, depending on the kind of package and customized service you choose.
 Can’t afford that?
 Look into DIY kits from vow-writing companies that offer tips on writing vows without the heftier price tag of the one-on-one consultation.

 Not into the idea of writing your own vows or reading them in front of others?
 Don’t worry.
 Traditional vows still have their place—whether you are having a religious ceremony or you just like the idea of reciting the same ones your parents and grandparents did.

-You can also have the best of both worlds by saying the traditional vows during the ceremony and then reading your own vows to each other in private, perhaps allowing your cinematographer to capture it.
+You can have the best of both worlds by saying traditional vows during your ceremony and then reading your own vows to each other in private, and even have your videographer capture the experience.